CTCycle/XREPORT-radiological-reports-generator/README.md

 available. `-Action RemoveDesktopRelease` removes generated release, staging, and Cargo output without touching user data.

+The interactive launcher exposes the same workflow under **DESKTOP RELEASE**.
+Choose **Create release artifacts** or **Remove release artifacts**, enter the version, and select CPU/CUDA portable or MSI output—or all four packages.
+The interactive removal updates the selected variant's checksum and build metadata sidecars; the direct `RemoveDesktopRelease` action remains the full cleanup for all release and desktop build output.

+The automated GitHub workflow is `.github/workflows/desktop-release.yml`.
+It runs for `vX.Y.Z` tags or a manual version dispatch, builds the CPU and CUDA matrix on Windows, verifies the expected EXE/MSI/checksum files, and uploads them as workflow artifacts.
+It does not publish a GitHub Release record; GitHub still provides the source archives for a tag.

 Artifacts are written to `release/` with standard SHA-256 manifests:

 * `XREPORT-v1.0.0-windows-x64-cpu-portable.exe` and `.msi`